What parents and other concerned adults can do to keep kids tobacco free

 If your child has already started using tobacco, the CDC offers these suggestions to help them kick the habit:

 - Try to avoid threats and ultimatums.
 Find out why your child is smoking or using other forms of tobacco.
-Is he or she trying to get your attention?
-Or maybe trying to fit in with a peer group?
+Is he or she trying to get your attention or fit in with a peer group?
 You may find out that just going through the teen years is quite stressful to your child.

 - Show interest.
 Ask a few questions.
-Find out what changes can be made in his or her life to help your child quit smoking.
+Find out what changes can be made in his or her life to help your child quit using tobacco.

-- Support your child.
-Both you and your child need to prepare for the mood swings and crankiness that can come with nicotine withdrawal.
+- Support your child if they’re trying to quit.
+You and your child both might need to prepare for the mood swings and crankiness that can come with nicotine withdrawal.
 Offer your teen the 5 Ds to get through the tough times:

-- Delay: The craving will go away with time.
+- The craving will go away with time.

-- Deep breath: Take a few calming deep breaths.
+- breath: Take a few calming deep breaths.

-- Drink water: It will help flush out the chemicals.
+- water: It will help flush out the chemicals.

-- Do something else: Find a new, healthy habit.
+- something else: Find a new, healthy habit.

 - Finally, reward your child when he or she quits.
 Plan something special for you to do together.

-Helping your child quit using tobacco is one of the best parenting activities you could ever do.
-If you’re a smoker, the second best thing may be quitting yourself.
+Helping your child quit using tobacco is one of the best parenting activities, ever.
+If you use tobacco, the second best thing may be quitting yourself.